dmbarbour/Sirea/README.md

     bsynch :: B x x
     bpeek  :: DT -> B (S p x) (S p (Either x ()))

 The `bdelay` behavior will add a constant delay to every concrete signal in `x`.
-In general, developers should add a small delay after any expensive operation based on a rough estimate, except for `bcross` and other operations that can be responsible for their own delay values.
+In general, developers should add a small delay after any expensive operation based on a rough estimate. `bcross` should be combined with a small `bdelay` to represent the scheduling overheads.
 Sirea provides a simple _delay aggregation_ optimization so a lot of small delays can often be applied as one big delay just before time-sensitive effects.
 By adding delay, a straggling update might no longer be straggling, or even arrive slightly ahead of time (thus providing slack for concurrent operations or underestimates later in the pipeline).

 The slack is more important than the accuracy of delay estimates.
 Developers only need to get delays in the right ballpark - low enough to meet latency constraints, high enough that updates aren't straggling too badly.
 Many problem domains can even tolerate straggling updates, depending instead on Sirea's snapshot consistency between partitions or eventual consistency.